sleeplessmisty/databaseLab/README.md

 # Lab for course D0018E

-This repository conatins the lab done for the course D0018E.
+This repository contains the lab done for the course D0018E.

-For this lab, a relationa database for an e-commerce website will be established.
+For this lab, a relational database for an e-commerce website will be established.
 The website will contain, to the minimum, the following:

 - List (or such) of products avaliable for customers to purchase
 - Option to add/remove products to a shopping cart